2081 (film): Plot

 In 2081, American society is a dystopia, in which all individual inequality has been erased by the fictional 211th, 212th, and 213th Amendments to the Constitution and the "unceasing vigilance of the United States Handicapper General", after that cabinet office was created to ensure a "golden age of equality" in the United States.
 Exceptionalness in the world is destroyed in the name of equality, achieved through the use of "handicaps"—physical devices used to nullify every inborn advantage any person might have over another: "The strong wear weights, the beautiful wear masks, and the intelligent wear earpieces that fire off loud noises to keep them from taking unfair advantage of their brains."

-Following closely with Vonnegut's original story, 2081 begins with George and Hazel Bergeron—parents of the exceptionally strong, intelligent, handsome Harrison Bergeron—sitting in their living room, watching the "Sleeping Beauty" ballet on television.
+Following closely with Vonnegut's original story, 2081 begins with George and Hazel Bergeron—parents of the exceptionally strong, intelligent, handsome Harrison Bergeron—sitting in their living room, watching The Sleeping Beauty ballet on television.
 George carries many "handicaps", wearing an earpiece and heavy weights to counteract his intelligence and strength, respectively.
 Hazel, being perfectly average and capable of only carrying thoughts in "short bursts", wears none.

 Six years prior, Harrison was taken in a raid on their home by a SWAT team from the office of the Handicapper General.
 Sitting on his sofa, George tries to think about the event, but cannot quite bring himself to recall exactly what happened, due to the painful intermittent bursts sent through his earpiece.
 He continues to watch the ballet, instead.
-The ballet is interrupted by a government news report being read by a news anchor with a severe speech impediment about the escaped fugitive Harrison Bergeron.
+The ballet is interrupted by a government news report being read by a anchor with a severe speech impediment about the escaped fugitive Harrison Bergeron.
 George watches the report with a hint of interest.
 The report concludes and returns to the regularly scheduled ballet, featuring delicate ballerinas heavily weighed down to ensure that they are only as graceful as the average person.
 Just then, loud stomps can be heard approaching the stage, as the ballerinas cower in terror.
 Harrison Bergeron marches down the aisle and leaps onto the stage with a heavy thud, almost unhindered by the weight of his massive handicaps.
 In a deviation from Vonnegut's story, he begins his address to the audience in the theater and those watching at home by claiming to have a bomb under the stage, the detonator to which he holds in his hand.
 The audience listens to his address in shock as he peels off his handicaps and chooses a volunteer ballerina to do the same.
 He takes her hand, and for a few brief moments, the two dance, unhindered, as the audience watches, mystified by the pair's unbridled grace and elegance.